 -Ability to acquire and analyze data

--Strong interpersonal skills, including empathy and the ability to take and give constructive criticism.
-The new workflows require constant conversations between reporters and editors and between reporters and their audience as a story evolves.
+-Strong interpersonal skills, including empathy and the ability to take and give constructive criticism

--Ability to understand audience lenses and correctly identify audience for selected stories.
+-Ability to correctly identify audience for selected stories

 -Ability to work comfortably in a job that will be fast-paced, data-driven, shaped constantly by feedback and experimentation and always evolving